Mythologos/Smorg/README.md

 # Smorg
-**Last Updated:** 04/24/2020 (MM/DD/YYYY)
+**Last Updated:** 04/28/2020 (MM/DD/YYYY)

 Hello!
 Welcome to Smorg, a Discord bot with a variety of useful functions.

-This description is a work-in-progress!
-Thank you for visiting this repository.
+It is being worked on as a personal project for the author to improve his programming prowess.
+It has been publicized as a resource and reference for other programmers in building their own Discord bots.

 **Current Functionality:**
 (TODO)